 - Swelling, stiffness, and problems moving the joint, especially in the morning

-You will be asked about your symptoms and past health.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-The doctor can often diagnose OA based on your symptoms.
+This is often enough to make the diagnosis.

-- Reducing joint pain and inflammation
+- Ease joint pain and swelling

-- Improving joint function
+- Improve joint function

-- Slowing future damage
+- Slow future damage